simplex-chat/simplexmq/README.md

 ### SMP server

 [SMP server](https://github.com/simplex-chat/simplexmq/blob/master/apps/smp-server/Main.hs) can be run on any Linux distribution without any dependencies, including low power/low memory devices.

+To initialize the server use `smp-server init` command - it will generate keys and certificates for TLS transport.
+The fingerprint of offline certificate is used as part of the server address to protect client/server connection against man-in-the-middle attacks: `smp://<fingerprint>@<hostname>[:5223]`.

-It uses in-memory persistence with an optional append-only log of created queues that allows to re-start the server without losing the connections.
+SMP server uses in-memory persistence with an optional append-only log of created queues that allows to re-start the server without losing the connections.
 This log is compacted on every server restart, permanently removing suspended and removed queues.

-To enable the queue logging, uncomment `enable: on` option in `smp-server.ini` configuration file that is created the first time the server is started.

-To initialize the server use `smp-server init` command - it will generate keys and certificates for TLS transport.
-The fingerprint of offline certificate is used as part of the server address to protect client/server connection against man-in-the-middle attacks: `smp://<fingerprint>@<hostname>:5223`.
+To enable store log, initialize server using `smp-server -l` command, or modify `smp-server.ini` created during initialization (uncomment `enable: on` option in the store log section).
+Use `smp-server --help` for other usage tips.

 SMP server implements [SMP protocol](https://github.com/simplex-chat/simplexmq/blob/master/protocol/simplex-messaging.md).